DoctorKhan/The-Human-Experiment-Book/src/40_crash_survivors/01_sky_fell.md

 ---

-This ideological software was the Rulers' greatest triumph.
+This ideological software was the Reges' greatest triumph.
 It was so successful that it became invisible, mistaken for human nature itself.
 The proof that we are still running this ancient program is found in the universal, illogical, and self-sabotaging patterns of modern human thought.
 The ghost is still in the machine.

-## The Rulers' Master Program: Binary Thinking
+## The Reges' Master Program: Binary Thinking

-This is the **Rulers' Master Program**.
+This is the **Reges' Master Program**.
 It was installed to keep a species with the potential for genius-level cognition locked in simple, predictable, and controllable loops of conflict.
 Despite possessing the most sophisticated brains on the planet, humans consistently default to the simplest possible thinking patterns: binary categories that reduce complex realities to either/or choices.

 **The programming is systematic and complete:**